Keyboard shortcuts

 • Deployment overrides (corporate CAs, explicit Mozilla-root removal) compose with the Mozilla bundle via TrustStore.restrict and addAnchor on an override store.
 Overrides are themselves signed and manifest-addressable.

-• Replacement ships as a manifest update (see storage-and-naming-proposal.md Open Question #5 on manifest signing).
+• Replacement ships as a manifest update (see Storage and Naming Open Question #5 on manifest signing).

 The manifest-embedded root store has no background network update path by design.
 A compromised root requires a new signed manifest, which requires the measured-boot chain.
 Root updates are a deliberate operational event, not a silent refresh.
 This is a deliberate trade-off against the Linux-style ca-certificates package that updates on every apt run.